SaiskiFunctions/GraphWFC.rs/README.md

 #### What is an adjacency matrix?

-## Example Process (Images)

-## Example
+## Walkthrough of `collapse`

-The following is is a walkthrough step by step of the core `collapse` algorithm process on a very simple input as a way to help users understand what is going on when they use this tool.
+The following is a step by step walkthrough of the core `collapse` algorithm process on a very simple input as a way to help users understand what is going on when they use this tool.

+The model graph below shows an example input that the `collapse` algorithm might receieve as input.
+This graph is intended to represent a 2-dimensional space with 4 directions for edge labelling: North, South, East and West.

+`Model graph`:
 ```
 1b --- 2b
 |      |